-What if the client presents with complaints of pain in his or her mouth and during the exam it is found they have an infection in their mouth requiring the need for a referral to a dentist?
+What if a client presents with complaints of pain in his mouth and during the exam, the practitioner identifies a mouth infection requiring the need for a referral to a dentist?

 Bill the signs and/or symptoms, such as pain in the mouth or infection, as an encounter service.